Automate4U Logo

 Prepare the handoff

-The system books or routes the request, creates the right task, sends the next-step message, and gives staff a concise summary before they respond.
+The system books or routes the request, creates the right CRM task, sends the next-step message, and gives staff a concise summary before they respond.

 04